Inside Sine Qua Non with Greg Long

 “Without which [there is] nothing.”

-That’s what Sine Qua Non, the title of the episode dedicated to Greg Long and the psychology of big-wave surfing means, and over the course of the last month – during interviews with Greg, his mom and dad, Jeff Clark, Gary Linden, Evan Slater, Jason Murray, Todd Glaser, Bill Sharp, Chris Dixon, and the folks who have witnessed and supported his ascent in the world of big-wave surfing, it’s a phrase that has became increasingly poignant.
+That’s what Sine Qua Non, the title of the episode dedicated to Greg Long and the psychology of big-wave surfing means, and during interviews with Greg, his mom and dad, Jeff Clark, Gary Linden, Evan Slater, Jason Murray, Todd Glaser, Bill Sharp, Chris Dixon, and the folks who have witnessed and supported his ascent in the world of big-wave surfing, it’s a phrase that has became increasingly poignant.

 Greg admits that dedicating his life to surfing big waves can be a selfish pursuit.
 His loved ones feel a gut-wrenching anxiety every time a purple blob bursts upon swell charts.
 For whatever reason, those blobs tend to appear during family holidays, so it’s a difficult lifestyle to say the least.
 And it’s one where the stakes couldn’t be higher.